johnnyhuangcs/Dameng_Corpus/README.md

 # Dameng_Corpus
-Dameng Corpus for DM-RAG.
+The corpus for **DM-RAG**.
+DM-RAG is a novel retrieval-augmented generation (RAG) framework developed by Wuhan Dameng Database Co., Ltd., specifically designed to assist users in the development and management of **Dameng database systems**.

+## Dataset Description
+- Folder [**common_question**](./common_question/) contains real-world user queries covering various aspects of database usage, including installation, deployment, daily operations and maintenance, SQL syntax, migration, and application development.

+- Folder [**quick_start**](./quick_start/) offers guidelines for the efficient installation and deployment of the Dameng database (DM8), covering database versions, installation procedures, deployment, database tools, data migration, application development, and clustering.

+- Folder [**app-dev**](./app-dev/) provides an overview of various DM access interfaces, the configuration of the corresponding development environment, and related development use cases.
+This guide offers detailed instructions on using DM access interfaces and setting up the development environment.

+- Folder [**sql_development_guide**](./sql_development_guide/) presents DM database query optimization rewriting techniques and cases, explains various aspects of SQL statement optimization from multiple angles, and summarizes a large number of practical optimization methods, which can help readers gain a deep understanding of practical methods and techniques related to SQL optimization.

+- Folder [**operations_guide**](./operations_guide/) takes a practical approach to providing a comprehensive and detailed analysis of the daily operation and maintenance of the DM database in an easy-to-understand manner.
+It summarizes a large number of practical operation and maintenance methods and techniques, and its content covers most daily work scenarios for DBAs.

+- Folder [**product_manual**](./product_manual/) provides the official and complete version of the DM8 product manual for the entire series.
+It is the most comprehensive technical guide for DBAs and application developers to understand the overall architecture and functions of the DM database and to conduct daily operations, maintenance, and development.

 ## Data Ownership and Rights
 The dataset is the exclusive property of **Wuhan Dameng Database Co., Ltd**.
 Wuhan Dameng Database Co., Ltd reserves all rights, including ownership, interpretation, and distribution of the dataset.
-Any unauthorized use, reproduction, or modification of this dataset without prior written consent from Wuhan Dameng Database Co., Ltd is strictly prohibited.
+Any use, reproduction, or modification of this dataset requires prior written permission from Wuhan Dameng Database Co., Ltd. For inquiries regarding dataset licensing, please contact [huangqiang@dameng.com](huangqiang@dameng.com).

-## Usage Restrictions
-The use of this dataset requires the  Wuhan Dameng Database Co., Ltd's written consent.
-Any individual, organization, or third party must obtain formal approval from  Wuhan Dameng Database Co., Ltd before accessing, utilizing, distributing, or modifying the dataset.
-Failure to comply may result in legal action or other enforcement measures as deemed necessary by  Wuhan Dameng Database Co., Ltd.